villano-lab/grav_project/python/NGC5533_functions_Notes.md

 The following dependencies are required:
 - numpy
 - scipy
-The following dependency is optional, but some features will not work without it:
+The following dependency is optional, but highly recommended (several features will not work without it):
 - h5py

 ### Function Naming Convention